ndporter/open-qualitative-research-qualcoder/episodes/01-open-practices-for-qualitative-research.md

 :::::::::::::::::::::::::::::::::::::: questions

+- What are common elements of qualitative research projects?
 - Why share or reuse qualitative data?
-- What special challenges and risks can open qualitative research present?
 - How can open science principles be applied to qualitative research?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Compare common elements of quantitative and qualitative research projects
 - Articulate benefits of open qualitative research in terms of transparency, sharing, and inclusivity
-- Appreciate `something something participants` and `situated epistemological something`
-- Discuss ideas to integrate open science in qualitative research that `represent, protect, some better word` the subjectivity of participants

 ::::::::::::::::::::::::::::::::::::::::::::::::